What is a Captive portal?

 -Authenticated.
 After logging in, the user is authenticated.
 In this state, the access point sends all traffic to the Internet.

-Therefore, in order for the captive portal to work, you need a server component, with which the access point must be in communication, and where the major functions of the system are grouped:
+Therefore, in order to work, a captive portal needs a server, which is in communication with the access point, and where the major functions of the system are located:

--A web server with the full system administration interface
+-A web server with the system administration interface

 This explains why you haven't been able to surf the Internet through the hotel's Wifi network.
-Here's what happened: the access point has verified that your device was unknown, and has forwarded the request to the server.
-The server has directed you to the login page on its web server.
-The credentials that you've probably typed in, just to give it a try ;-), were checked against the database on the server and were not found.
-The server showed the error page.
+Here's what happened: the access point has verified that your device was unknown, and has forwarded the request to the Captive Portal server.
+The server has redirected you to the login page on its web server.
+The credentials that you've probably typed in, just to give it a try ;-), were checked against the database and were not found.
+The server showed an error page.

 If you have time to get into the hotel lobby, you will definitely see other people, hotel guests, happily surfing the Internet and increasing your frustration.
 Things went differently for them: when they checked in, the receptionist created their own login credentials through the administration interface of the Captive Portal.
-He also configured other parameters, such as the range of validity dates of the account, the number of devices they can connect, how much the account can download, how long they can stay connected every day etc. All parameters, in short, that the hotel management considers appropriate for a "normal" guest network usage.
+She also configured other parameters, such as the range of validity dates of their account, the number of devices they can use simultaneously, how much they can download, how long they can stay connected every day etc. All parameters, in short, that the hotel management considers appropriate for a "normal" usage of their guest network.
 You are not in the list of authorized users unless you book a room or ... you know the receptionist.

 Now, what to do?
 Most likely if you move towards the nearest coffee shop, they will be glad to offer you Internet access in exchange for a coffee and some information on your social media accounts.
 In fact, a Captive Portal like WifiGem should also offer the possibility to sign in with one of your social media accounts (Facebook, Twitter, Linkedin, Google, etc.).
-The very fact of offering the café owners some information about yourself will be enough to grant you a couple of hours of connection.
+Just give the shop owners some information about you, and they will be glad to give you a couple of hours of connection.